Gabrieliam42/Ollama_RAG_Local/README.md

 5. Run `import_Local_RAG_data.py` and wait for it to chunk the text, and it will then create the vector store database in chromadb,

-* OR, You can run `PDF_text_extract.py` if you want to extract information from PDF files.
+* OR: You can run `PDF_text_extract.py` if you want to extract information from PDF files.
 (PDF files in the same directory as the script)

 6. Ask Ollama RAG a question in the terminal by using: `python runRAG.py "Your query here"` (Replace "Your query here" with your actual question or task)